Literals are values which have a direct syntactic representation. The following sections describe the types of literals that can be represented.

 If two or more strings are lexically adjacent, then they combine into a larger string:

 Strings may span more than one line.
-If so, then the new line characters become part of the string:
+The newline characters become part of the string:

-Names of methods and variables begin with a lower case alphabetic character, followed by zero or more alphanumeric characters:
+Names of methods and variables begin with a lower case alphabetic character, followed by zero or more alphanumeric or underscore characters.

-Class names always begin with a capital letter followed by zero or more alphanumeric characters.
+Class names always begin with a capital letter followed by zero or more alphanumeric or underscore characters.

-The singular instances of the classes True, False and Nil are written as the words true, false, nil and inf.
+The singular instances of the classes True, False and Nil can be expressed with keywords true, false, and nil.

-Arrays of literals are created at compile time and are written with a # preceeding the array as follows:
+Arrays of literals are created at compile time and are written with a # preceding the array as follows:

 Literal Arrays must be used as is and may not be altered at run time.